-The Cooperative Rating & Award Society of Nigeria (CRASoN) Jurors will grade each society that submit all necessary and relevant documents required of them accordingly and which met all criteria including that of economic performances and social impact to members and their community at large.
+The Cooperative Rating & Award Society of Nigeria (CRASoN) Jurors and our strategic partners in the business of ratings will grade each society that submit all necessary and relevant documents required of them accordingly and which met all criteria including that of economic performances and social impact to members and their community at large.

 These are the Gradation available for each cooperative society after being thoroughly examined;

 1. Grade A+ the Cooperative Society with a Grade A+ must have met all CRASoN rating criteria of an independent, healthy, economic viable, and innovative cooperative that goes the extra miles in achieving a unique policy on good governance, best practices and remaining socially responsible by impacting on lives of its members, its immediate community and the larger society in a tremendous way and evidence of such seen.

 2. Grade A the Cooperative Society with Grade A must have the same attribute like Grade A+ but not in same measure as it is.
 Maybe their CSR is limited, in few instances to their immediate environments alone.